SebasPask/king-living-dashboard/TASK.md

 - [x] Build unified dashboard page (`/pages/index.js`)
 - [x] Ensure UI is responsive and display-friendly
 - [x] Add state management with redux
-- [ ] Add a stats section featuring revenue, expenses, new orders, and processed orders to Redux.
+- [x] Add a stats section featuring revenue, expenses, new orders, and processed orders to Redux.
 Update this section to display different data depending on the selected region.
-- [ ] Implement mock data generator using `@faker-js/faker`
+- [x] Implement mock data generator using `@faker-js/faker`
-- [ ] Display orders table with columns: ID, Customer, Product, Amount, Date, Region
-- [ ] Add at least one unit test for mock data generator
+- [x] Add a feature to display simulate orders coming in into the dashboard.

 ---